Toloka/docs/en/guide/concepts/project.md

 1. Selecting objects in images.

     1. Select the object in the images you obtained after the previous project.
 You already have such a project.
-Run the task with non-automatic acceptance.
+Run the task with manual review.

-    1. Use the quality control rules: fast responses, non-automatic acceptance, and post-review re-assessment.
+    1. Use the quality control rules: fast responses, manual review, and post-review re-assessment.
 [Description of rules with examples](control.md).

 1. Reviewing object selection assignments.